 Before you start with expression basics, you should have a good understanding of JSONPath Basics

-A first Expression
+A First Expression

 An expression is always encapsulated with curly brackets {}.